Moray House School of Education and Sport

 Video: Alanna Barrett

-In this video, Alanna Barrett shares what she enjoyed most about the MSc Social Justice and Community Action and how the degree is influencing her career in the film industry.
+Alanna shares what she enjoyed most about the MSc Social Justice and Community Action and how the degree is influencing her career in the film industry.

 Video: Barbara Becnel

-In the following video, Barbara Becnel provides an insight into the MSc Social Justice and Community Action programme and how the degree has been helpful in undertaking PhD study in the field.
+Barbara provides insight into the programme and how the Master's degree has helped her as she undertakes PhD study in the field.

 Video: Hear from Barbara Becnel - Graduate of Social Justice and Community Action programme at Moray House